Welcome to

 Our mission

 Biking4Biodiversity aims to connect people, initiatives and projects who dedicate their lives to the protection of biodiversity.
-The aim of this project is to capture what is happening to biodiversity across Europe and Asia, what is important to protect the biodiversity of these versatile landscapes, what current projects and initiatives in the field focus on and what are the ways in which local communities protect biodiversity along our route.
+On our journalistic conservation journey by bicycle, we aimed to capture what is happening to biodiversity across Europe and Asia, what is important to protect the biodiversity of these versatile landscapes, what current projects and initiatives in the field focus on and what are the ways in which local communities protect biodiversity along our route.
+We were on the road between April 2022 and February 2024.

 If you see this after your page is loaded completely, leafletJS files are missing.